kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 Kestra, on the other hand, offers built-in integrations for many common use cases without the need for plugins, and this reduces the risk of compatibility issues.
 For exampple, in Kestra a CI/CD pipeline can be defined in a YAML configuration, and all the components work seamlessly together.

 #### Groovy Syntax
-Jenkins uses [Groovy-based](https://www.jenkins.io/doc/pipeline/steps/groovy/) scripting for pipeline creation, which can be unintuitive for developers unfamiliar with it - as it also a language now widely used.
+Jenkins uses [Groovy-based](https://www.jenkins.io/doc/pipeline/steps/groovy/) scripting for pipeline creation, which can be unintuitive for developers unfamiliar with it - as it also a language not widely used.
 This can create a steep learning curve that can slow down development and cause errors.

 Kestra, instead, uses a declarative YAML-based syntax that is much easier to read and write.
 So, instead of writing custom Groovy scripts, developers can define conditions, steps, and exceptions directly in YAML: this lowers the learning curve and reduces the chance of errors.